 It’s been cool for me because I’m learning so much.
 Outside of being able to pick the brain of one the smartest people I’ve ever met (1600 on his SATs..
 Harvard at 16..
 Graduated at 19), he’s really taught me how to change the way I think.
 I already think outside the box but now I think further outside and am always trying to figure out how to perfect my craft.

-Anywho, I’ve been helping Ryan with different aspects of press and this past Tuesday he had a fireside chat Q+A at the AlleyNYC called “Hacking The Music Industry with Ryan Leslie.”
+Anywho, I’ve been helping Ryan with different aspects of press and this past Tuesday he had a fireside chat in conjunction with The Phat Startup.
+The Q+A was held at the AlleyNYC called “Hacking The Music Industry with Ryan Leslie.”
 The space was an intimate location in Midtown but the crowd was packed.
 He delivered insightful information to up and coming artists about how to brand themselves and make a successful career as an independent artist.